How Volunteering Works

 How Do I Volunteer?

 We regularly update our Volunteer Opportunities page with the specific opportunities that are available.
 Click on each link to read short summaries of the specific individuals currently in need of representation at detention centers where we work.
-If you know at which detention center you’d like to volunteer or are interested in a specific case listed on the website, please complete our Volunteer Opportunity Application Form.

 What Happens After I Apply?